 Antique Brass Field Microscope

-The threaded brass objective lens is numbered 1 and there is an eyepiece lens in built into the tube.
-The microscope comes in it a fitted wooden box with velvet lining and sections for the eyepiece lenses to fit in.
+It has three small threaded stacking lenses and there is an eyepiece lens in built into the tube.
+The microscope comes in it a fitted wooden box.

-The microscope appears to be in good working order and I have set it up and tested it with a few old slides (see photo for a view down the lens).
+The microscope appears to be in good working order and I have set it up and tested it with a few old slides.
 I'm sure the lenses would probably benefit from a clean but they produced a clear image all the same and the microscope was easy to focus.

 The best description comes from the photos so please look at them all carefully and if you have any questions at all please ask.